ga4gh/refget-compliance-suite/docs/compliance_doc/sample_queries/sequence.md

 `Range : NA`
 **Description** : Complete sequence will be retrieved no matter the type (circular/non-circular).
 Checksum algorithm must be supported by the server, otherwise server will result in a `404 Not  Found` error.

 _Note : Checksum Algorithm can be different, provided supported by the server.
-This is true for other success queries (ranged) also._
+This is true for other success queries also._

 ```
 GET
-/sequence/6681ac2f62509cfc220d78751b8dc524/

-Accept: text/<new-encoding>
+/sequence/959cb1883fc1ca9ae1394ceb475a356ead1ecceff5824ae7/
 ```
 ```
 HTTP/1.1 200 OK
 Date: <date>
-Content-Type: text/<new-encoding>; charset=us-ascii
+Content-Type: text/vnd.ga4gh.seq.v1.0.0+plain; charset=us-ascii
 Content-Length: 234055
 Content: CCACA........GTGGG
 ```